 How to Remove USPS Rewards Scam from Windows.

-Step 3: Clean any registries, created by USPS Rewards Scam on your computer.
+Step 4: Clean Any registries, Created by USPS Rewards Scam on Your PC.

 The usually targeted registries of Windows machines are the following:

 You can access them by opening the Windows registry editor and deleting any values, created by USPS Rewards Scam there.
 This can happen by following the steps underneath: